by Texas Homesteader ~

 To Make Cottage Cheese, Heat Lightly-Soured Milk

 So I poured that milk into a pan and heated it to 185 degrees.
-I was careful not to let the milk get hotter than that since too much heat too fast could change the texture of the curds and make them rubbery.
+I was careful not to let the milk get hotter than that since too much heat delivered too fast could change the texture of the curds and make them rubbery.
 Low & slow heat is best.

 After my milk reached 185 degrees I stirred in a tablespoon of plain white vinegar.
 The the vinegar provides the acid the milk needs for separating the curds from the whey.